 Further, Law 2957/2001 (ratifying the 1999 Civil Law Convention on Corruption of the Council of Europe) sets out civil law provisions for corruption.
 In accordance with Article 8, any contract or clause of a contract providing for corruption is null and void.
 In addition, all parties to a contract whose consent has been undermined by an act of corruption can apply to the court for the contract to be declared void.
 Further, persons that have suffered damage as a result of corruption can initiate an action in order to obtain full compensation for any damage, including material damage, loss of profits and non-pecuniary loss (Article 3).

 What happens if the company being bought is in receivership or bankrupt?

-Articles 135 and following of the Bankruptcy Code (Law 3588/2007) provide for the possibility of selling a company in its entirety within the context of its bankruptcy.
-However, a company would more likely be transferred during pre-bankruptcy proceedings by virtue of a resolution agreement between the creditors and the debtor (transferor), pursuant to Articles 99 and following – in particular, Article 106θ.
-Further, Article 106ια of the code provides for the possibility of placing a company under special liquidation in operation and allowing its total assets or individual operational divisions to be purchased through a public tender.
-Finally, Articles 68 and following of Law 4307/2014 provides for the possibility of placing a company under extraordinary special administration (on application by its creditor) and allowing its assets (in whole or in part) or individual operational divisions to be purchased through a public tender.
+Articles 135 and following of the Bankruptcy Code (Law 3588/2007) provide for the possibility of selling a company as a whole or by its individual sectors within the context of its bankruptcy.
+However, a company would more likely be transferred during pre-bankruptcy proceedings by virtue of a rehabilitation agreement to be entered into either between the creditors and the debtor (transferor) or between the creditors, pursuant to Articles 99 and following of the Bankruptcy Code.
+Finally, Articles 68 and following of Law 4307/2014 provide for the possibility of placing a company under extraordinary special administration (on application by its creditors) and allowing its assets (in whole or in part) or individual operational divisions to be purchased through a public tender.
 However, no exact equivalent to receivership exists under Greek law.